Wirral Peninsula: 19th century

-The 20th century
+20th century

 The dockland areas of Wallasey and Birkenhead continued to develop and prosper in the first half of the century, specialising in trade with Africa and the Far East.
 A host of other port-related industries then came into existence, such as flour milling, tanning, edible oil refining and the manufacture of paint and rubber-based products.
 In 1922 a new oil dock was built at Stanlow near Ellesmere Port, and in 1934 oil refining began there.
 A large chemical and oil refining complex still dominates the area.

 In 1929, the 3rd World Scout Jamboree was held at Arrowe Park and this celebrated the 21st Anniversary of the publication of Scouting for Boys.
 Thirty-five countries were represented by 30,000 Scouts, plus another 10,000 British Scouts who took the opportunity to camp in the vicinity.

 The rail tunnel under the Mersey was supplemented by a vehicle tunnel in 1934, the Queensway Tunnel.
 A third tunnel opened in 1971, the Kingsway Tunnel, connecting with the M53 motorway which now runs up the centre of the peninsula.
 These new roads contributed to the massive growth of commuting by car between Liverpool and the Wirral, and the development of new suburban estates around such villages as Moreton, Upton, Greasby, Pensby, and Bromborough.

 In 1940–1941, as part of the Blitz, parts of the Wirral, especially around the docks, suffered extensive bomb damage.
 There were 464 people killed in Birkenhead and 355 in Wallasey, and 80% of all houses in Birkenhead were either destroyed or badly damaged.
 During the Second World War, the Wirral held two RAF sites, RAF West Kirby (which was a camp, not an airfield) and RAF Hooton Park and a number of anti-aircraft sites to protect the docks of Birkenhead and Liverpool.

 After the Second World War, economic decline began in the older industries in the area which had started to become known as Merseyside.
 However, there continued to be industrial development along the Mersey between Birkenhead and Ellesmere Port, including the large Vauxhall Motors car factory on the site of RAF Hooton Park.